Family Dollar warehouse linked to rodent infestation to close

 MEMPHIS, Tenn.
-(WREG) — Family Dollar announced to employees Wednesday that it will close its West Memphis, Arkansas distribution center, which was linked to a rodent infestation that led to recalls and store closures earlier this year.
+(WREG) — Family Dollar announced to employees Wednesday plans to close its West Memphis, Arkansas, distribution center, which was linked to a rodent infestation that led to recalls and store closures earlier this year.

-The West Memphis facility will close on or about July 17, at which time 230 employees will be separated from the company, according to a letter sent from Family Dollar to West Memphis Mayor Marco McClendon.
+The West Memphis facility should close around July 17, at which time 230 employees are going to be fired from the company, according to a letter sent from Family Dollar to West Memphis Mayor Marco McClendon.
 Another 90 employees will be separated on Oct.
 15.

 McClendon said the city asked if anything could convince the company to stay, but was told the decision was final.
 The company attributed the decision to the age of its building, he said.